 Make sure to clean up after your pet, regardless of the area you are exploring.

 It is prohibited under the Forest and Prairie Protection Act to use fireworks within the Forest Protection Area without the written authorization from a forest officer.
 This applies to the entire Nordegg and Abraham Lake region, including within the hamlet of Nordegg.

 It is legal to sell fireworks within Clearwater County and you will find them for sale at many stores even though you cannot use them within the area.
 Make sure to check your local bylaws if you purchase fireworks to bring home.

 Park Passes and Permits

-Parks passes and backcountry permits are not required at Alberta Parks locations or within the public land use zones.
-A national park pass is required to use the Icefields Parkway and a national park backcountry permit may be required on trails that straddles both provincial public lands and national parks.
+Parks passes and backcountry permits are not required at Alberta Parks locations or for day use within the public land use zones.
+A Public Lands Camping Pass is required if you are planning to random camp.

 Permits are required to harvest firewood or to cut a Christmas tree on public lands.
 You can find out more information about these permits on the provincial government website.